simonbrowndotje/barista-express/README.md

 - Gently shake/stir the ground coffee to get it "fluffy" and remove any large clumps.
 - Clean and dry the portafilter basket.
 - Tip the ground coffee into the portafilter, and level/smooth with a finger, making sure to fill any gaps, especially around the basket edge.
-- Tamp (and/or use a distribution tool).
+- Tamp hard (and/or use a distribution tool).
 - Quickly flush with the single shot button (just a few seconds), ideally with a cup underneath to pre-heat it.
 - Insert the portafilter and start the shot (a shot time of 25-35 seconds, from pressing the button, is a good starting point).
 - For best results, weigh the output rather than relying on the default shot button timings (a 1:2 ratio is a good starting point; e.g. 18g of coffee in, 36g of espresso out).